GIJack/disk-image-scripts/README.md

 mount_image.sh - mount or unmount a previously made image

-gen_template_image.sh - generate a cloud template images based on a profile. see --help for more information
+gen_cloud_template.sh - generate a cloud template images based on a profile. see --help for more information

 shrinkwrap_image.sh - reduce an .img to its smallest possible size.
 Especially